 of H-doped ZnO.

-Choi, S, Johnson, BC, Castelletto, S, Ton-That, C, Phillips, MR & Aharonovich, I 2014, 'Single photon emission from ZnO nanoparticles', APPLIED PHYSICS LETTERS, vol. 104.View/Download from: UTS OPUS or Publisher's site
+Choi, S, Ton-That, C, Phillips, MR & Aharonovich, I 2013, 'Observation of whispering gallery modes from hexagonal ZnO microdisks using cathodoluminescence spectroscopy', APPLIED PHYSICS LETTERS, vol. 103, no. 17.View/Download from: Publisher's site

 Photoluminescent and structural properties of nanocomposite films consisting of green-emitting polyfluorene (PF) and Al-doped ZnO (AZO) nanoparticles were investigated.
 Topographical analysis shows that AZO nanoparticles can be homogeneously dispersed in PF films with less than 10 wt.% AZO.
 Photoluminescence of the composite films was investigated under wavelength selective excitation of AZO.
 Photoexcitation with laser energy below the AZO bandgap produces a slight increase in the PF emission intensity with increasing AZO concentration, accompanied by a spectral blueshift.
 These effects are attributed to separation of polymer chains and twisting of the PF backbone as revealed by Raman spectroscopy.
 On the other hand, photoexcitation above the AZO bandgap shows a remarkable enhancement, with the intensity at 510 wt.% AZO being three times greater than that of pure PF.
 The luminescence enhancement is attributed to the efficient transfer of energy from AZO nanoparticles to PF.